 _____ Decide how you’re going to ship your products and what your shipping rates will be.
 You can charge the actual amount, a flat rate, offer free shipping, or any combination thereof.
 Flat rate overages and free shipping will be absorbed by your company.
 Chances are, you’ll add that to the cost of your product.
 It’s a delicate balance, so you may have to do some testing and make adjustments accordingly.

 _____ Digital marketing is a natural fit for any online store.
-You’ll need to set up social media accounts, newsletter software (such as Constant Contact or Aweber), etc. Whatever digital marketing method you use, try to call attention to the fact that you’re a Canadian business if your primary target market is in Canada.
+You’ll need to set up social media accounts, newsletter software (such as Aweber), etc. Whatever digital marketing method you use, try to call attention to the fact that you’re a Canadian business if your primary target market is in Canada.
 You’ll need data and competitive intelligence to ensure you’re maximizing sales, which can be easily obtained and manged through popular tools like SEMrush.
 Additionally, starting an affiliate program is a cost-effective way to accelerate your launch and bring in sales indefinitely.

 _____ Exceptional customer service can give you a serious competitive advantage and provide invaluable insights.
 Web-integrated call management and tracking systems facilitate multi-channel tracking and management of customer communications.